abhishekdhumalaws-GenAI/genai-multi-agent-retail-assistant/README.md

    The Orchestration Agent monitors agent progress, manages inter-agent communication, and ensures a seamless customer experience by coordinating the efforts of the Customer Intake, specialized, and Personalization agents.

-This scope showcases the multi-agent system’s ability to deliver an efficient, personalized, and user-friendly customer support experience.
+This scope showcases the Multi Agent Orchestration system's ability to deliver an efficient, personalized, and user-friendly customer support experience.
 The setup leverages Bedrock's orchestration and data-handling capabilities to deliver comprehensive and real-time support solutions.

 ## Cost
 You are responsible for the cost of the AWS services used while running this Guidance.
 As of October 2024, the cost for running this Guidance with the default settings in the US West (Oregon) AWS Region is approximately $606.14 per month for processing 100,000 requests with an input/output token count average of 700K.